straubt1/tfe-saml-okta/README.md

 - A personal email address, preferably gmail (used for the test users we will create).
   - We will leverage "plus addressing" to avoid the need to need a new email account for each test user.

-The next steps are unfortunately manual (:chicken: meet :egg:)
+The next steps are unfortunately manual, :chicken: meet :egg:

 ### Create an Okta Dev Account